 For those who are visiting the Dead Sea from the Jordan side, there are only a few ways to get there.
-If you are staying in Amman, there are only two ways to get to the Dead Sea: taxi or renting a car.
+If you are staying in Amman, there are only a few ways to get to the Dead Sea, read about how to get from Amman to the Dead Sea here.
 If you are on a fully guided tour, all of your transportation needs are taken care of!

-Renting a car is perfectly safe to get to the Dead Sea from Amman and you can read more information about our experience here.
+Renting a car is perfectly safe to get to the Dead Sea from Amman and you can read more information about our experience traveling around Jordan here.
 If you are staying at one of the Dead Sea hotels (which i recommend), its probably cheaper than taking a taxi both ways.

 Also, taking a taxi is pretty easy as Amman has lots!
 You can also try their ride sharing option, Careem.